 NFA or a subadviser is responsible for decisions to buy and sell securities and other investments for the Funds, the selection of brokers and dealers to effect the transactions and the negotiation of brokerage commissions, if any.
-Because the Funds will invest primarily in shares of the Underlying Funds it is expected that all transactions in portfolio securities for these Funds will be entered into by the Underlying Funds.
 In transactions on stock and commodity exchanges in the United States, these commissions are negotiated, whereas on foreign stock and commodity exchanges these commissions are generally fixed and are generally higher than brokerage commissions in the United States.
 In the case of securities or derivatives traded on the over-the-counter markets or for securities traded on a principal basis, there is generally no commission, but the price includes a spread between the dealer's purchase and sale price.
 This spread is the dealer's profit.
-Bilaterally negotiated derivatives may include a fee payable to a Fund's counterparty.
+Bilaterally negotiated derivatives may include a fee payable to the Fund's counterparty.
 In underwritten offerings, the price includes a disclosed, fixed commission or discount.
 Most short-term obligations are normally traded on a "principal" rather than agency basis.
 This may be done through a dealer (e.g., a securities firm or bank) who buys or sells for its own account rather than as an agent for another client, or directly with the issuer.